Dr. Patricia Simon, DVM, MPH, DACVPM, CCRT

 Dr. Simon always puts the welfare of her patients first and she knows that this is best achieved by providing the highest quality medicine available.
 Her standard practice always includes low stress handling methods, the most advanced pain control, and comprehensive post-operative care.
 Dr. Simon only recommends procedures that are in the best interest of the patient.
 Her goal is to get your pet back to their healthy, playful self, so her medical advice will always be made with that in mind.

-In addition to orthopedics, Dr. Simon also has a background in preventative health; she obtained her Master’s in Public Health and is Board Certified in American College of Veterinary Preventive Medicine.
-When you bring your pet to Dr. Simon, you can be sure that every aspect of your pet’s health is assessed and evaluated.
+In addition to orthopedics, Dr. Simon brings a strong background in preventive medicine.
+She holds a Master of Public Health and is board certified by the American College of Veterinary Preventive Medicine.
+To support a more comprehensive approach to care, she is also a Certified Canine Rehabilitation Therapist, allowing her to focus not only on the surgical procedure, but on recovery, function, and long-term mobility.
+When you bring your pet to Dr. Simon, you can be confident that every aspect of their health, from diagnosis through recovery, is thoughtfully evaluated.

 As scientific research and technology advance, Dr. Simon makes a point to stay up to date with the latest techniques and equipment.
 She regularly engages in continuing education courses with top surgeons, on a global-level, to fine-tune her skills.
 In fact, Dr. Simon often receives compliments on her careful incision lines, which can be important for post-operative wound healing, not to mention the enhanced cosmetic aesthetics.